dfinity/ic-repl/README.md

   + node public key: `read_state("subnet", principal "subnet_id", "node", principal "node_id", "public_key")`
 * `send(blob)`: send signed JSON messages generated from offline mode.
 The function can take a single message or an array of messages.
 Most likely use is `send(file("messages.json"))`.
 The return result is the return results of all calls.
 Alternatively, you can use `ic-repl -s messages.json -r ic`.

 There is a special `__main` function you can define in the script, which gets executed when loading from CLI. `__main` can take arguments provided from CLI.
+The CLI arguments gets parsed by the Candid value parser first.
+If parsing fails, it is stored as a text value.
 For example, the following code can be called with `ic-repl main.sh -- test 42` and outputs "test43".

 ### main.sh
 ```